space-ros/demos/heightmap_demo/README.md

 This demo shows how to use custom DEM data from LRO & MRO to create performant terrain with Gazebo **heightmaps**.

+It was made as part of **NASA Space ROS Sim Summer Sprint Challenge** by @martincerven

 ## Build container: